DTJF/fbdoc/src/doc/Examples.md

    ~~~{.sh}
    ./fb-doc -e "FunctionNames" -t "fb-doc.bas" > fb-doc.lfn
    ~~~
-   This list includes the function names of the fb-doc source tree, but it doesn't contain the function names from the file `Plugin.bas`.
+   This list includes the function names of the fb-doc source tree.
 -# To generate a list of all function names you can specify several file patterns and collect the function names of all source files in in a single file, like